neilferg/armadillo-code/README.md

 as well as 200+ associated functions covering essential and advanced functionality for data processing and manipulation of matrices.

-Various matrix decompositions are provided through integration with LAPACK, or one of its high performance drop-in replacements (eg. OpenBLAS, Intel MKL, Apple Accelerate framework, etc).
+Various matrix decompositions (eigen, SVD, QR, etc) are provided through integration with LAPACK, or one of its high performance drop-in replacements (eg. OpenBLAS, Intel MKL, Apple Accelerate framework, etc).

 A sophisticated expression evaluator (via C++ template meta-programming)